Boiling Corn On The Cob from Fresh or Frozen

 How to Boil Corn on the Cob

 - Fill a large pot halfway with water and bring it to a boil.
-Once it’s boiling, place the corn in the water.
+Once you have boiling water, use tongs to place the corn in the pot.

-- Cover the pot with a lid and boil it for five to seven minutes.
-Drain it and then coat each ear with the butter and sprinkle them with salt.
+- Cover the large pot of water with a lid and boil it for five to seven minutes.
+Drain off the water and then coat each ear with the butter and sprinkle them with salt.
 Serve warm!

 Yes, you can!
-During the summer I love fresh corn but when it’s not in season you can buy frozen corn on the cob and boil it.
+During the summer I love fresh sweet corn from farm stands and the grocery store, but when it’s not in season you can buy frozen corn on the cob and boil it.
 It will cook in the about the same amount of time as fresh, so five to seven minutes!

 - Easy Taco Dip is the perfect appetizer or side dish for summer potlucks and BBQs!
 It’s loaded with sour cream, taco seasoning, salsa, cheese, lettuce, tomatoes & black olives!